AuguestGao/PMFriday/README.md

 REACT_APP_FIREBASE_MESSAGING_SENDER_ID=
 REACT_APP_FIREBASE_APP_ID=
 ```

 4. `yarn start` to run local development server.

-## Note
+## Lastly

+PM Friday was designed mainly for desktop use, but added responsiveness enables other screen sizes.

-The app is easily to be modified with more features.
+p.s.
+PMFriday is easily to be modified with more features.
 Fell free to clone and modify it to suit your need.

 _developed by Auguest Gao, 2021_